troychaplin/block-accessibility-checks/docs/meta-validation.md

 ## How It Works

 ### 1. Immediate Registration
-When you call `ba11yc_required('band', 'band_origin', [...])`, it immediately registers the check with `MetaChecksRegistry`.
+When you call `MetaValidation::required('band', 'band_origin', [...])`, it immediately registers the check with `MetaChecksRegistry`.

 ### 2. Returns Validation Callback
-The function returns a closure that WordPress calls when validating the meta field.
+The method returns a closure that WordPress calls when validating the meta field.

 ### 3. Settings Integration
 If `type` is set to `'settings'`, the check appears in the admin settings UI where site admins can configure it as error, warning, or disabled.